akhtaransari/PayWithStripe/README.md

 ### PayWithStripeApplicationTests

-The `PayWithStripeApplicationTests` class contains test cases for the functionality implemented in the application.
+The `PayWithStripeApplicationTests` class contains test cases for the functionality implemented in the Spring Boot application.
 These tests use JUnit and Mockito for unit testing.

 #### Test Cases